 We use stone mills, rather than just relying on technology that is standard for industrial flour mills.
 Stone-milling requires more attention and craft and our customers tell us it creates a flour with superior texture.
 In addition, all our flours preserve more of the bran and the germ.
 The germ is particularly important, because it is where many of the nutrients, antioxidants, oils and flavors are stored.
 Industrial mills remove this germ in order to create a shelf-stable product.
 Although it reduces shelf life, we preserve this germ to retain its nutritional advantages.

-Create clean flour, without any added enrichments or stabilizers
+Create clean flour, without treatments, added enrichment or stabilizers

-Our flours are not artificially enriched.
-We don’t add dough stabilizers or conditioners such as enzymes, thiamine mononitrate, or malted barley.
+Our flours are not artificially enriched or treated.
+We don’t add dough stabilizers or conditioners such as enzymes, ascorbic acid, mononitrate, or malted barley.
 None of our flours are bromated or bleached.